Diego1806-code/demo_auto/README.md

 ![alt text](documentation/env.png)

-Finally go ahead and install the requirements from the requirements.txt file by using **pip install requirements.txt**.
+Finally go ahead and install the requirements from the requirements.txt file by using **pip install -r requirements.txt**.

 ## Congrats!
 Now your are ready to run the script!